Pupil progress

 Success of our pupils

-Our broad curriculum offer at Dorothy Goodman School continue to support all pupils to make excellent progress.
+Our broad curriculum offer at Dorothy Goodman School supports all pupils to make strong progress.

 When organising access to the curriculum and analysing their progress we group our pupils into four bands.
 The bands cover all our age groups: